uktrade/stream-zip/docs/getting-started.md

 1. File name
 2. Modification time
-3. Permissions
+3. Mode (File type and permissions)
-4. Mode (compression and metadata format)
+4. Method (Compression mechanism)
 5. Binary contents

 stream-unzip does not offer defaults for any of these 5 properties.